Kloudations/Kloudations/README.md

 **DO NOT COPY MY SKINS PLEASE!
 If you wish on inspo, ASK!
 MY ONLY EXCEPTION ON INSPIRATION ARE MY ZERAORA, ZOROARK, FLORAGATO, AND LYCANROC COSPLAYS.**

 **If I'm doing something wrong out in public, PLEASE TELL ME!
-I dislike having those displeased free-hiding for unsaid reason.**
+I dislike having those displeased/free-hiding for unsaid reason.**

 -----------------------------